gitlabhq/gitlab-runner/docs/install/linux-repository.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed

+To install GitLab Runner, use a package from a GitLab repository.

+## Supported distributions

-We provide packages for the following supported versions of Linux distributions with [packagecloud](https://packages.gitlab.com/runner/gitlab-runner/).
-New runner `deb` or `rpm` packages for new OS distribution releases are added automatically when supported by packagecloud.
+GitLab provides packages for the following supported versions of Linux distributions with [Packagecloud](https://packages.gitlab.com/runner/gitlab-runner/).
+New runner `deb` or `rpm` packages for new OS distribution releases are added automatically when supported by Packagecloud.

-Depending on your setup, other `deb` or `rpm` based distributions may also be supported.
+Depending on your setup, other DEB or RPM based distributions may also be supported.
 This refers to distributions that are derivative of a supported GitLab Runner distribution and that have compatible package repositories.
 For example, Deepin is a Debian derivative, so the runner Debian package should install and run on Deepin.
 You may also be able to [install GitLab Runner as a binary](linux-manually.md#using-binary-file) on other Linux distributions.

 | Distribution | Support Information |